Clinical Mental Health Counseling Jobs and Career Resources

 • Licensed mental health practitioner-licensed professional counselor (LIMHP-LPC)

-• Military and veterans counselor: Clients include active-duty military personnel and veterans as well as their families
+1. Military and veterans counselor, working with active-duty military personnel, veterans and their families

 • Cohen Career Center: Offers one-on-one advising, core competency workshops, resume reviews and networking events, career fairs, resume development resources and more to current W&M students and alumni